ecalio07/enron/README.md

 * Python Scripts
 * Scikit-learn libraries

-## Structure and Files for Reprodutibility
+## Files Structure

-The sctructure here in GitHub is the same one you must have in jupyter notebook.
-Please, find explanation below:
+The sctructure here in GitHub is the same one to have in jupyter notebook:

-**data:** The dataset files are named **email_authors.pkl** and **word_data** which has been developed by Katie Malone for Udacity machine learning training course.
+* /data: Holds the dataset files (email_authors.pkl and  word_data), preprocessed by Katie Malone for Udacity machine learning training course.

 **dev:** In this directory it is available **.ipynb files** that are imported by the main file in deliver folder